jenniaylis/data-analytics-and-AI/README.md

+# What I learned in this course?

+I learned Python.
+(I hadn't used much Python before these exercises.)
+I learned how to group and organize data, how to add/calculate new values to the existing dataframes but also how to filter data not wanted.

 # How to run these pieces of code?

 To run some of the python code I downloaded Jupyter extension to my Visual Studio Code.